jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 - Tensor parallelism allows us to split the model parameter tensors across several devices (sharding model tensors).
 - You can learn more about the basics of JAX parallelism in more detail in the [Introduction to parallel programming](https://jax.readthedocs.io/en/latest/sharded-computation.html) on the JAX documentation site.

-In this example, we'll utilize a 4-way data parallel and 2-way tensor parallel setup.
-The free Google Cloud TPU v2 on Google Colab offers 4 chips, each with 2 TPU cores.
-The TPU v2 architeture aligns with the proposed setup.
+In this example, we'll utilize a 4-way data parallel and 2-way tensor parallel setup, which is aligned with Kaggle TPU v5e-8 or newer GCP TPUs chips.

+Note that as of October 2025, free-tier Colab only offers TPU v5e-1, which can no longer support SPMD.

 ### jax.sharding.Mesh